 Share this information with GPs in your network

-If you would like to share this information with GPs in your practice or among your professional network, please send the link to this page or download this fact sheet to print/send to your colleagues in and around Sydney, and coastal towns between Cairns and the Sunshine Coast in Queensland.
+If you would like to share this information with GPs in your practice or among your professional network, please send the link to this page or download this fact sheet to print/send to your colleagues in and around Sydney, and coastal towns between Cairns and the Sunshine Coast in Queensland, and Western Australia.